 Though often viewed alongside peer Coca-Cola, PepsiCo sports a different business model.
 For one, and despite its namesake, most business no longer comes from beverages.
 Food – led by savory snack brands such as Lay’s and Doritos – generates over half of net revenue here, and a bigger slice of operating profit (“EBIT”).
-Unlike number one player Coca-Cola, Pepsi’s beverage operations typically involve more than simply producing the concentrate and selling that to bottlers.
+Unlike number one player Coke, Pepsi’s beverage operations typically involve more than simply producing the concentrate and selling that to bottlers.
 It is higher cost as a result, and less profitable than Atlanta-based Coke.
-Its snacks business, on the hand, is simpler and operates with a higher share of its underlying markets.
+Its snacks business, on the hand, is simpler and operates with a higher share of its markets.
 The firm sports huge leading positions in the potato and tortilla chip markets in a bunch of countries, including in the US.

-Like many firms, PepsiCo has seen foreign currency movements hit USD reporting figures in recent years.
+Like many firms, PepsiCo has seen currency movements hit USD reporting figures in recent years.
 That was shaving off mid-single-digits per annum from EPS between FY14 and FY16.
 As a result, core EPS grew at a CAGR of around 3.5% between FY10 and FY19.
 Currency neutral core EPS grew at a high single-digit clip in the six years before COVID.
 On that basis, high single-digit per annum total returns strike me as a conservative assumption.
-That comes from an unchanged valuation multiple, 2.8% current dividend yield (based on a $4.09 per share annualized dividend) and at least mid-single-digit EPS growth.
+That comes from a steady valuation multiple, 2.8% current dividend yield (based on a $4.09 per share annualized dividend) and at least mid-single-digit EPS growth.
 The latter clocking in at a high single-digit clip would push returns up into the double-digit area.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!